yuzuka4573/Miner_running_checker/README.md

 I will write it soon (or clone and build this project!!)

 ## Setup
 This program need "profile.txt" in same directory.
-In profile.txt, write like it (4line 1sets!!)
+In profile.txt, write profile like this (4line 1sets!!)

 ---
 Your Miner Name (Ex.
 My mining Rig001)